JamieCressey/pyredis/README.rst

 closed.
 This creates an issue in that connections could be returned to the pool that are connected to a different database.

-As a result, redis-py does not implement the SELECT command on client instances.
+As a result, redispy does not implement the SELECT command on client instances.
 If you use multiple Redis databases within the same application, you should create a separate client instance (and possibly a separate connection pool) for each database.